Chart Color Schemes

 Thornlands has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 14 projects that may impact this region.
-Notable ones include Retirement Facility - Redland Bay Road, Paradise Garden Shopping Village, Cleveland-Redland Bay Road Duplication, and Wellington Street / Panorama Drive Road Upgrade Program.
-Those listed below are particularly relevant.
+The performance of a region can significantly be influenced by changes in local infrastructure projects and planning initiatives.
+AreaSearch has identified 14 such projects that could potentially impact the area.
+Notable among these are the Retirement Facility on Redland Bay Road, Paradise Garden Shopping Village, Cleveland-Redland Bay Road Duplication project, and Wellington Street / Panorama Drive Road Upgrade Program.
+The following list provides details of those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.